warpp/getting-cleaning-data/CodeBook.md

 4. labels the data set with descriptive variable names,
 5. creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-More about the process of cleaning data can be found in readme.md file in this repository.[link here]
+More about the process of cleaning data can be found in [README.md](https://github.com/warpp/getting-cleaning-data/blob/master/README.md) file in this repository.

 Feature selection
 ----------------------